SamMed05/switch-2-game-update-tracker/README.md

 - **Data Source**: Google Sheets API
 - **Game Images**: RAWG API, CheapShark API

+## How to Run

+This is a simple static website that doesn't require any build process or dependencies.

+### Use Live Server in VS Code

+1. Install the "Live Server" extension in VS Code
+2. Right-click on `index.html`
+3. Select "Open with Live Server"

+This will automatically open the website in your browser with live reload functionality.

 ## Contributing

 Any contribution is highly appreciated!
 Here are ways you can help: